 If you’ve reached this guide on home office lighting, then I am assuming you’ve read our guide on perfecting your desktop lighting.
 In that article, we give some general tips on how to ensure the lighting on your desk is balanced and ergonomic.
 In this article, I intend to dive deeper and give more ideas on how to improve the ambient light as well as the overall look and feel of your home office.
-Let’s get started, shall we?
+If you need help putting together your office, read our ultimate guide on home office setups.
+Anyways, Let’s get started, shall we?

 1 – You need a monitor lamp.

 If you don’t know what a monitor lamp or monitor light bar is, I can quickly explain it.
 It’s basically a light bar that sits ontop of your monitor like in the following picture, to help you save space on your desk but also to light up your desk with the appropriate colour temperature.
 Why is colour temperature of the light important?
 If you get too much blue light when you work during the night, it will affect your sleep and also your productivity for the next day.
 The lightbar is also designed to focus light on your desk rather than the monitor – ensuring that there is no glare if you’re sitting front on with the monitor.

 There are two monitor lights that we generally rate as the top selection.

 Coming in at roughly $70 USD.
 Overall one of the highest performing monitor lights for its price.
 Built with aluminium and comes with a wireless control dial that adds to the aesthetics of your table.
 Full brightness and colour temperature control are also included.
 We go in-depth with a video review linked below.
 You can find it on Banggoods or at ELGNT who ship globally.